European Innovation Council

 Series A in 2022

-ROSI is a company based in Grenoble, France, that focuses on innovative recycling and revalorization technologies tailored for the photovoltaic industry.
-The company specializes in recovering ultra-pure silicon and other valuable metals that are typically lost during the manufacturing of photovoltaic cells and at the end of solar panel life cycles.
-By valorizing silicon waste generated during the solar wafer slicing process, as well as fine silicon particles lost during production, ROSI aims to make the production of photovoltaic modules more sustainable and cost-effective.
+ROSI is a company based in Grenoble, France, focused on developing innovative technologies for the recycling and revalorization of raw materials within the photovoltaic industry.
+The company specializes in recovering ultra-pure silicon and other metals that are typically lost during the manufacturing of photovoltaic cells and at the end of a solar panel's life cycle.
+By addressing industrial waste generated during the solar wafer slicing process and capturing silicon fine particles lost during PV-silicon production, ROSI enables its clients to produce photovoltaic modules in a more sustainable and cost-effective manner.

 Venture Round in 2022